This post may contain affiliate links. Please see our disclosure policy.

 Ingredients needed to make drumsticks, seasonings, olive oil, and uncooked chicken, in dishes and measuring spoons, on a light gray table.

-• Chicken drumsticks – Bone-in, skin on drumsticks help lock in moisture to give a crispy texture.
+• Chicken drumsticks: Use bone-in, skin-on drumsticks.
+The skin helps lock in the moisture to give the chicken a crispy texture.

-• Baking powder – A secret ingredient that helps crisp the skin by drawing out moisture.
+• Baking powder: My secret ingredient that helps crisp the skin by drawing out moisture.

 A full list of ingredients is included in the recipe card below.